 11.4 Properties of Intl.Collator Instances

-Intl.
-Collator instances inherit properties from the Intl.
-Collator prototype object.
+Intl.Collator instances inherit properties from the Intl.Collator prototype object.

-Intl.
-Collator instances and other objects that have been successfully initialized as a Collator have an computed by the constructor:
+Intl.Collator instances and other objects that have been successfully initialized as a Collator have an [[initializedCollator]] internal property whose value is true.